 - Strata titles

-One point I want to make before continuing is that foreigners can’t legally buy landed properties with soft titles in their own name, unless the property is held under a strata title.
+One point I want to mention beforehand is that foreigners can’t legally own landed properties with soft titles unless the property is held with a strata title.

 What is a strata title?

-Therefore, you can buy a unit in a condo that holds soft title and that is registered in a building with strata title.
+You can buy a unit in a condo that holds a soft title in case it’s registered in a building with a strata title.

-Soft title has been widely preferred and most commonly used, at the moment, around 70% of the properties in the cities and a little more than 80% in rural areas hold soft titles.
+Still, soft titles have been widely preferred and most commonly used.
+At the moment, around 70% of real estate in the cities has soft titles, while it goes up to 80% in rural areas.

-If you manage to buy a property with soft title, you’ll have the advantage to experience a quicker and easier transfer process.
-In addition, no transfer tax of 4% will be needed, that is needed for hard titles.
+If you manage to buy a property with a soft title, the transfer process will be quicker and easier.
+In addition, you can avoid the transfer tax of 4% that applies for property with hard titles.

-There are some few drawbacks if you decide to buy a property with soft title, the most common ones are that you cannot obtain any mortgage and there will be less information about the property and its previous ownership.
+There are a few drawbacks if you decide to buy a property with a soft title.
+First of all, you cannot obtain a mortgage and there will be less information about the property and its previous ownership.

 What is LMAP?

-The World Bank started the LMAP project in 2002 with a main purpose to start using an efficient system to register properties and to protect mainly local property owners.
+The World Bank started the LMAP project in 2002, with the main purpose to use an efficient system to register properties and to protect local property owners.

-When you have found a property (normally through an agent) you should make a title search as explained above.
+When you’ve found a property with the help of an agent, you should do a title search.

 In addition to checking the title, contact the local Commune council and request more information about the property.

 The first commune council was elected in 2002.
-Shortly explained, it consists of 5 – 11 persons and responsible to work with the development, health services and to protect the environment for example.
+Shortly explained, it consists of 5 – 11 persons and responsible to work with the development of infrastructure, health services, and protecting the environment, for example.

 Be sure to get an ID copy from the person that acts on behalf of the company selling the property, in case you buy the property from a company (and not a private person).

-This person will also need to be certified to present the selling company at the Land office.
+The person should be certified to present the selling company at the Land office.
 Request documents that prove this.

 When you have found a property that suits your needs, you’ll need to prepare a deposit equal to 10% of the property value.

-You’ve already done a decent share of the process at this stage, the next step is that you and the seller visit the Cadastral Office and receive the documentation needed.
+At this stage, you’ve already managed most parts of the process.
+The next step is for you and the seller to visit the Cadastral Office and receive the documentation needed.

-Before the Khan will be able to transfer your name to the title, the seller need to show the original title document, called deed.
+Before the Khan will be able to transfer your name to the title, the seller needs to show the original title document, called a deed.